surbhisonkiya/introsde-2017-assignment-2-server/README.md

 # Project Description:

-This project provides a system to the University to understand better the preferences of their students, that can help them register Users and their preferred activities.
-Students are the users.
+This project provides a system to the University to understand the preferences of their students, that can help them register students and their preferred activities.
 Firstname, lastname, birthdate of the students needs to be defined and stored.
 About the activities they need to register name, description, type of activity, place, start date/time.
 The University needs to add, read, modify and delete the information via Web (REST Services).
-Additionally the results should be save in a database.
+Additionally, the results needs to be saved in a database.

 About the code:

-I have used SQLite database.
+I have used SQLite database (name of the database "activitystudentDB").
 Person and Activity tables are implemented through Java Persistence API.
 In src folder, Person.java and Activity.java implements these tables respectively.
 Activity types is implemented in an enum class.
 Hence, it is not stored as a table in the database.
 If the code is run locally, using App.java class, it implements the server on localhost port:5903.

-Please note: for below mentioned Request#10 -> I have updated the value for the place of the activity identified by {actvity_id}, related to the person identified by {id}.
+Please Note: for below mentioned Request#10, I have updated the value for the place of the activity identified by {actvity_id}, related to the person identified by {id}.

 Below are the list of tasks that are implemented: